abhinavg97/ABSA_GNN/data/README.md

 * {dataset}_label_text_to_label_id.json

-        The position of the custom one hot vector represents a label.
+        The position of the multi hot vector represents a label.
 This position to label mapping is present in this file.

 * {dataset}_bag_of_words.csv